rambasnet/CPP-Fundamentals/README.md

 - VS Code - Editor to write C++ code

 ### Note: xeus-cling doesn't support Windows
+### Detail steup by step instructions can be found here: https://github.com/rambasnet/DevEnvSetup

 ## Install required tools
 - Note: these libraries and tools need to be installed just once, if you've Jupyter Notebook with C++, you can safely ignore this section